Bottom of perfume bottle with batch scratched off

 Buying Guide:

-1. Legally a store is given a certain amount of time, to be able to sell a fragrance until it was considered "expired".
+1. Legally a store is given a certain amount of time, to be able to sell a fragrance until it's considered "expired".
 Stores sometimes scratch the code off and sell off the rest of their stock without having to destroy or remove the leftover "expired" items and lose profits.

-2. Stores could sell the "expired" fragrances in bulk, to independent buyers/resellers at discounted rates.
-The new seller could scratch the barcode off preserving that it wasn't for meant resale.
-Meaning basically if it came into a legal battle, they could say it was sold as a "collectible", and not meant for use on skin.
+2. Stores sell the "expired" fragrances in bulk, to independent buyers/resellers at discounted rates.
+The new seller could scratch the barcode off, preserving that it wasn't for meant resale.

 If you find a vintage or modern perfume bottle with it's batch removed, you have to look at all of it's other distinguishing features to identify the time line it was made in.
-I believe fragrance bottles with scratched off batch codes are commonly the same products as bottles with a preserved batch code.
+Commonly, fragrance bottles with scratched off batch codes are the same products, as bottles with a preserved batch code.

 Click here to sample our vintage perfume.